Fail to Remain / Hit and Run

 Depending on the circumstance, this charge can lead to civil (under the Ontario Highway Traffic Act) or criminal liability (under the Criminal Code of Canada).

-👉How many demerit points for failing to remain at the scene of a crash in Ontario?
+👉How many demerit points do you get for failing to remain at the scene of a collision?

 👉How much is a leaving the scene of an accident ticket in Ontario?

-It may cost you from $500 to $2,500 in fines + 7 demerit points + jail time up to 6 months + licence suspension for up to 2 years + highly inflated insurance premiums.
+Failure to remain at the scene of an accident Ontario fine can range from $400 to $2,000 in fines.
+Plus, you will face additional penalties: 7 demerit points + possible jail time up to 6 months + licence suspension for up to 2 years + highly inflated insurance premiums.

 Don’t just pay the fine or go to court alone